Effective Date: January 1, 2020

 - Marketing and Advertising.
 We use Personal Information to administer promotions, contests, sweepstakes, and rewards programs and to market products and services, including serving you interest-based advertising.
 For more information on interest-based advertising, see our Privacy Resource Center.

 - Other Uses.
 We use Personal Information for other reasons, including conducting sales research and analysis; preventing or mitigating fraud and credit risk; and complying with legal matters, investigations, and applicable laws and regulations.

 We may share your Personal Information with other parties in the following instances:

-- With Our Third-Party Service Providers: To process transactions or provide services on our behalf, including but not limited to providers of product delivery services (for example UPS and FedEx) and website analytics (for example Google Analytics).
+- With Our Third Parties: To process transactions or provide products or services on our behalf, including but not limited to providers of product delivery services (for example, UPS and FedEx) and website analytics (for example, Google Analytics).

 - For Marketing Purposes: To notify you of offers for products or services that may be of interest to you.
 We do not share credit card or other financial information for marketing purposes.

 - For Corporate Transactions: In connection with a merger, acquisition or sale involving all or a portion of our company.

 a.
 To Stop Certain Collection and Use of Your Personal Information:Marketing Emails, Texts and Mail